sassoftware/viya4-ark/pre_install_report/README.md

 You can modify the <tool-download-dir>/viya4-ark/pre_install_report/viya_check_limit.properties file to alter the minimum and aggregate settings for CPU and memory on nodes.
 For more information, see the details in the file.

 ## Known Issues

-The following issue is known and may impact the performance and expected results of this tool.
+The following issue may impact the performance and expected results of this tool.
-- All Nodes in a cluster must be in READY state before running the tool.
+- All Nodes in a cluster must be in the READY state before running the tool.
-    - If all the Nodes are not in READY state, the tool takes longer to run.
+    - If all the Nodes are not in the READY state, the tool takes longer to run.
 Wait for it to complete.
-    - Also, the tool may not be unable to clean up the pods and replicaset created in the specified namespace as shown below and must be manually deleted.
+    - Also, the tool may not be able to clean up the pods and replicaset created in the specified namespace as shown in the example output below.
+If that happens, the pods and replicaset must be manually deleted.
     They will look similar to the resources shown below:
 ```
         NAME                               READY   STATUS    RESTARTS   AGE